 Sizing your stories into even pieces creates unnecessary complexity and dependencies.
-If you break units of value into unnatural segments, there will inevitably be dependencies between these segments.
+If you break units of value into unnatural segments, there will inevitably be dependencies sprouting up between these segments.

 Dependencies lead to bottlenecks in your workflow.
 The more dependencies you introduce, the harder it will become to manage your process effectively.

 Each developed user story should produce potentially shippable product increments.

 By trimming down your stories evenly, they are no longer potentially releasable and thus they can’t be delivered to the customer if that is required.

 Splitting Your Stories Only Makes Sense From a Customer Perspective